fastoch/DevOps_Full_Course/README.md

 - role: worker
 ```

-- Create this file where you want to: `vi my-cluster-config.yaml`
+- `cd` into the desired directory and create your config file: `vi my-cluster-config.yaml`
-- Copy-paste the above content into it.
+- Copy-paste the above content into it
 - Write and quit

 Then, to create the cluster: